RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 You'll observe that editor comparisons are like religious wars!
 {{% /aside1 %}}

 If you don't want to use a Cloud {{<abbr IDE>}}, then at least get yourself a decent programmer's editor to use on your system, like Github's [Atom](https://atom.io/) or [Sublime Text](http://www.sublimetext.com/), or, for the hardcore, ``vi``, ``vim``, or ``emacs``.
-Don't just use TextEdit on Mac or, _gasp_, Notepad on Windows.
+Don't just use TextEdit on Mac or _—gasp—_ Notepad on Windows.

 Besides the basics of how to use whatever text editor you choose, there are a few common things to start learning about:

 {{< figure1 link="/img/editor-config-logo.png" src="/img/editor-config-logo.png" type="Logo" title="Editor Config" class="" >}}

 * Use [Editor Config](http://editorconfig.org/) for editor setting consistency.
-Not all editors support it, but it's really useful.
+Not all editors support it, but it's really useful, so you should use one that does.
-* Use [Linters](https://en.wikipedia.org/wiki/Lint_(software)) to check your code syntax.
+* Use [Linters](http://stackoverflow.com/questions/8503559/what-is-linting) to check your code for errors.
 * Save files in plain text, utf-8 format only.
 * Set your editor to use only unix-style LF (``\n``) line endings.
 * Use 2 spaces per indent, to show structure.
 Don't use tabs.
 * Use line length of 80 or less.

-By the way, there are indeed IDEs to use locally.
-IDEs are the editor, plus many other features like compilers and linters.
+By the way, there are indeed IDEs to use locally such as Eclipse, Xcode, Emacs, NetBeans.
+An IDE is not just the the source code editor, rather it's a complete development environment including build automation, linting, debugging, compiling and other features.

+You need a solid way to take notes, and keep organized.
 One service I use and love is [Pinboard](https://pinboard.in/).
 It's minimalist, and just lets you keep bookmarks and notes, but it will help you stay organized.
 For instance, here's [my list for cloud IDEs](https://pinboard.in/u:rickcogley/t:JRC_Cloud_IDE/), and a [note about Mac Screenshot and Annotation Tools](https://notes.pinboard.in/u:rickcogley/notes/bcbd54b9d25db0d4cf18).
+You might also use an app for journaling or writing, such as Mac [Ulysses](http://www.ulyssesapp.com/mac/), or [Evernote](https://evernote.com) in the cloud.
+Or, oddly enough, you could go Chatwin and use an analog [Moleskine](http://www.moleskine.com/en/moleskine-world).

-Another Mac and iOS app that's _really_ slick is [Kapeli Dash](https://kapeli.com/dash).
-It's a real god-send, and makes documentation for just about everything software development-related available offline, as well as lets you store code snippets.
+One Mac and iOS app that's _really_ slick is [Kapeli Dash](https://kapeli.com/dash).
+It's a real god-send for programmers, and makes documentation for just about everything software development-related available offline, as well as lets you store code snippets.
 You can get it for iOS, if you don't use a Mac.

 By the way, can you touch type?
 Now's a good time to start learning.
 Computer programming requires a lot of typing, and it's a huge pain if you cannot type.
 Take a month and [learn how](https://typing.io/).
 It will really serve you well, whatever career path you take.

 ### Simple Starter Steps

-Like most endeavors, keeping it simple is going to be key.
-Assuming you're not going through a formal series of college courses for professional software development training, you need to take your time, and figure things out as you go along.

 Below is one possible sequence you could take, to learn some basics while you build something useful for yourself.
 This is not a step-by-step tutorial, but rather more of a set of "macro" steps.
 You'll need to search and find resources using Google, which you should take the time to [get good at](https://support.google.com/websearch/answer/2466433?hl=en) and then [even better at](http://www.techradar.com/how-to/internet/25-handy-google-search-tips-and-tricks-1260823).
 If you stick to the spirit of each major step, you'll get a pretty good foundation.